Updated: Mar. 04, 2025

 Most of us have flown at least once, if not routinely, trusting that the flight will be a smooth and predictable experience.
-But what seems like a mundane part of modern life can quickly turn perilous, as we saw with the crash of Delta Flight 4819.
+But for the survivors and families of those aboard Delta 4819, what should have been a mundane flight turned into a nightmare.

 While thankfully there were no fatalities, at least 21 people were injured as the aftermath of the crash unfolded.
-The investigation is still ongoing, as authorities work to piece together what went wrong.
+As of March 2025, the investigation is still ongoing, as authorities work to piece together what went wrong.

 Many affected by the crash are understandably wondering if they can seek compensation for their injuries.
 If you or a loved one is searching for answers, Meshbesher & Spence is here for you.
 For over 60 years, our law firm has supported people through some of the most challenging moments of their lives.
 If you were injured in the Toronto Delta plane crash, contact our trusted team today online or by calling (612) 339-9121.